OSSDeveloper/couchpromise/README.md

         });

-# All the couchbase bucket methods can be executed with above buckets.
+# All the regular couchbase bucket methods provided by couchbase can be executed with above buckets.
+Methods provided above are addition to regular couchbase provided methods.